fsvk74/HWMultitool/README.md

 Official multitool for Linux, BSD and macOS systems by TeamMT.

-Dependencies: main: bash.
+Dependencies: main: bash, sudo.
 Other dependencies (adb, fastboot and other) you can install through multitool using setupper.

 ----